TK

 Does my landlord in New Mexico have to pay interest on my security deposit?

 Yes.
 New Mexico requires landlords to pay interest on security deposits.
-If deposit exceeds 1 month rent, landlord must pay annual interest equal to passbook rate.
+For leases of 1 year or longer: if deposit exceeds 1 month's rent, landlord must pay annual interest equal to the passbook interest rate permitted to NM savings and loan associations by the federal home loan bank board.

 Does my landlord have to itemize deductions from my deposit in New Mexico?